 You must be 62 for the entire month to begin receiving Social Security payments in that month, so you will collect your first benefit in the month after your birthday.

-The SSA's website offers a series of charts based on birth year that outline benefit amounts for the worker and their spouse at different points before and at FRA.
-For instance, the chart is for someone born from 1943 to 1954 is available at https://www.ssa.gov/planners/retire/1943.html.
-To find a similar chart for your birth year, replace 1943 in the URL with your four-digit birth year from 1955 to 1960.
-As of March 2020, 1960 was the latest year available.
+The SSA's website offers a series of charts based on birth year that outline benefit amounts you and your spouse at many points before and at your FRA.
+As of June 2021, 1960 was the latest year available.

 The earliest you can apply for Social Security benefits is three months before you turn the age at which you expect to retire and want to begin receiving benefits.